 - Waived resort fees at select properties.

 If you’re thinking of booking a Hyatt for a paid stay, it makes a lot of sense to book through a Privé agent so that you can get all of these extra perks.
-One great way to take advantage of the confirmed upgrade is to book one level below the room you really want.
+One great way to take advantage of the confirmed upgrade is to book a room one level below the one you really want.

 Earning World of Hyatt points